Master the design of GPU serving infrastructure for LLMs with autoscaling, continuous batching, and cost optimization.

 Fix: Put a queue or gateway in front of the inference engine.
 Track queue depth, queue age, and rejection rate.
 Return controlled overload responses before the GPU fleet collapses.

-Symptom: A batch analytics job slows down interactive customer support, or one tenant's long prompts make all tenants miss their TTFT target.
+Symptom: A batch analytics job slows down interactive chat, or one tenant's long prompts make all tenants miss their TTFT target.

 Cause: The scheduler sees all requests as identical even though some workloads are interactive, some are batch, and some have stricter contractual latency limits.